And greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 Don't go away.

-So the GM plant was announced to be closed in late 2008, when George W. Bush was still president, but it was open when Obama was president, and Obama said he was going to save it.
+So the GM plant was announced to be closed in late 2008 when George W. Bush was still president, but it was open when Obama was president and Obama said he was going to save it.

-He was pres.
+He was president.

 He bought GM.